What Are The Different Types Of Depression?

 - Change in appetite

-A person with premenstrual dysphoric disorder will only experience symptoms the week before or during the menstrual cycle.
+Someone with PMDD only has symptoms the week before or during her menstrual cycle.
 Premenstrual dysphoric disorder is typically treated with antidepressant medication.
 It can also be treated with contraceptives to help balance hormones.

 Situational depression is brought on by upsetting or unpleasant circumstances.
 Such circumstances include: